 The winds are normally east to north east from October to May, averaging 12 to 20 knots.
 During spring they switch east to south east, about 8 to 15 knots until the rainy season in July.
 There is always the occasional exceptional day in between.
 November to January have the most constant strong winds.
 Tobago is basically a freeriders dream!
 The best intermediate and basic level learning conditions are in August to December, as low tide makes water conditions very smooth in the lagoon.
 June usually produces the strongest winds averaging 25 knots.

-Tobago has a whole host of bars and restaurants to visit at night some, like the Divers Den, can get very lively.
-Eating and drinking on the island is really reasonably priced.
+Tobago has a whole host of bars and restaurants to visit. some, like Divers Den, can get very lively.
+Eating and drinking on the island is really reasonably priced. a few of our favourites

 There are no visa requirements for UK citizens entering Tobago.
 You will need to pay a £10 departure tax.